 Top 8 challenges with quality management

-1. Too much theory
+1. Too much theory in quality management

 Organizations that are striving for perfection often go overboard.
 In an attempt to implement the “perfect” Quality Management System, they often focus more on theory than on putting theory into practice.